 The above features are key to being able to play many Vai songs.
 So if you’re looking at upgrading your guitar, make sure whatever you choose meets those minimum features.

 The two little black switches on the guitar’s body are the toggle switches for the sustainer.
-In the above photo, he has the sustainer turned on in harmonic mode.
+In the above photo, he has the sustainer turned on in the harmonic mode.
 This means a harmonic will automatically ring out over any played note.
-Simple trick, but a lot of fun.
+It’s a simple trick, but a lot of fun.

 I installed a Fernandes Sustainer FSX-101 into one of my guitars and while some guitarists may feel it’s a gimmick, it’s a source of inspiration for me.
 Although if you’re not confident with routering and soldering, you may want to skip this.
 See if your local guitar shop has any guitars with a sustainer installed to get a feel for what it’s all about before you even consider buying one.